geothermaldev/Apatite/docs/SETUP.md

 ### Custom Themes

-By default Basil only has a dark theme.
+By default Apatite only has a dark theme.
 But you can override this by editing the properties in [css/theme.css](../css/theme.css) by editing the file itself or using a user styles manager!